KitwareMedical/AtlasBuilder/docs/docs/Math.md

 ## Median and Band Depth

 The typical explanation for the median value in a dataset is the "middle value" of that set.
-Algorithmically, this specifies that you sort the dataset then find the N/2'th value in that list.
-That's the median.
+Algorithmically, this specifies that you sort the dataset and the N/2'th value in that list is the median.
 Unfortunately, this algorithm doesn't work well beyond point data.
 How do you sort a set of sine functions, for instance.
 However, there is another algorithm that will yeild the same median.
 For point data, each value is compared against a pair of other values in the dataset.
 If the test value is between the other 2 values then its *depth* is incrimented.
 After this is done for all the data, the value with the highest depth is the median.